Gab-Arruda/Gab-Arruda/README.md

 ### Hello 👋, I'm Gabriel.

-- 🔭 I’m currently working at Nelogica as a web developer
+- 🔭 I’m currently working at Nelogica as a web developer using VueJS and Laravel
-- 🌱 I’m currently learning Laravel and VueJs
+- 🌱 I’m currently learning NodeJS
-- 💬 Ask me about React
+- 💬 Ask me about Laravel
 - 📫 Email: gabriel.a_s@hotmail.com
-- ⚡ Fun fact: Huge Zelda fan

  <div>
   <a href="https://github.com/Gab-Arruda">